defunkt/exception_logger/README.md

 ExceptionLogger
 ===============

-The Exception Logger (forgive the horrible name) logs your Rails exceptions in the database and provides a funky web interface to manage them.
+The **Exception Logger** (forgive the horrible name) logs your Rails exceptions in the database and provides a funky web interface to manage them.

 First you need to generate the migration:
 ```
   ./script/generate exception_migration
 ```
-Next, you'll need to include the ExceptionLoggable module into ApplicationController.
+Next, you'll need to include the `ExceptionLoggable` module into `ApplicationController`.
 Once that's done you might want to modify key methods to customize the logging:
 ```
   render_404(exception) - Shows the 404 template.